for sale and delivery of

 - Where the period between the execution of the respective contract and its performance exceeds four months, and where ERC’s list prices have changed during that period, ERC may, instead of the price agreed between the parties, demand a price which is increased by the amount corresponding to the percentage change of the list prices without giving rise to a right of rescission for the customer unless otherwise agreed in advance.

-3. Conclusion of contract and contractual content
+3. Contract formation and content

 - The contract is concluded when ERC has confirmed its acceptance of the order in writing or has started performing the delivery or service.
 Any request by ERC that one copy of the order confirmation be signed and sent back is only made to make it easier to provide documentary evidence.